Cellar Profile

 Winemaking

 Hand-harvested fruit from iconic Rheinhessen vineyards is quickly de-stemmed, sorted and crushed at the winery, then given some maceration time on the skins to gain texture and complexity.
 It is then pressed into stainless steel for a long, cool ferment using indigenous yeast.
 The wine sits on its lees for a few months.
-Malolcatic fermentation is avoided.
+Malolactic fermentation is avoided.
 The wine is bottled fresh, unfined and unfiltered

 Tasting Notes